 - A poem in the twelfth Deverry book includes a note that it rhymes in Deverrian, but not English.

 - Averted in the Star Wars novel Traitor: Nom Anor (A Yuuzhan Vong who speaks Basic, i.e. English), while listening to an excruciatingly boring shaper's drone, muses (apparently in Basic) that "maybe that's why we call them drones".
 He decides not to share this with anyone, because it's only a joke in Basic.
 (And a really weak one at that.)

 - The Yuuzhan Vong language in general averts this one; based on the word-for-word translations seen, it's very rich is poetic and religious imagery, so that even everyday terms tend towards the highly involved and metaphorical when translated directly.

 - Possibly subverted in A Song of Ice and Fire where everyone is concerned about the prophesied "Prince that was Promised."
-However, the prophesy in question was written in ancient Valyrian and one character points out a quirk of the Valyrian language: all words in High Valyrian are gender neutral, so the Promised One might not be a prince but a princess.
+However, the prophesy in question was written in ancient Valyrian and one character points out a quirk of the Valyrian language: grammatical gender in High Valyrian has no correspondence at all to human gender, so the Promised One might not be a prince but a princess.
 Whether the character's theory is correct or not remains to be seen, but the evidence seems to be in favor so far.